How to Update WordPress Automatically and Manually: A Complete Guide

 Manual Update Challenges

-While manual updates give you more control, they come with their own set of challenges, especially for less technical users.
+While manual updates offer more control, they also present their own set of challenges, particularly for users who are less technically inclined.
 Common issues include:

 • Update Failures